genkgo/mail/README.md

 - 90%+ test coverage
 - Security is high prioritized
 - Great RFC compliance
-- Convert messages to valid strings
+- Cast messages to valid string source
+- Library has no external dependencies
+- Only PHP 7.1 and up

 ## Upcoming features